lugashiot/RGB-Controller/README.md

 Our project is for personal use only, you are not allowed to sell it in any kind.
 If you want to build it yourself, check the /Hardware directory, all the parts are listed and you can upload the zip folder to order a PCB.
 We purchased the ESP8266 and the 12V PSU via Aliexpress.
-(The ESP usually has some headers included) Check out https://jlcpcb.com/ for the PCB and https://lcsc.com/ for the parts.
-NOT SPONSORED.
+(The ESP usually has some headers included) We used https://jlcpcb.com/ for the PCB and https://lcsc.com/ for the parts.

 We used code of these repositories:
 - https://github.com/tzapu/WiFiManager